 The campground has individual campsites (including 14 walk-in sites) and 7 group sites.
 To make the campsite availability fair to all, there is a 14-day limit in effect.

 Reservations for the individual campsites are not allowed.
 It is not suggested to arrive in the middle of the night in the hopes of locating an empty campsite, especially during the fall and spring.
 The Thanksgiving and Christmas holiday periods are also very busy.
 The campground closes each summer, typically closing just after Memorial Day and opening in time for Labor Day.
-The campground closure dates for summer 2014 are May 27th at 12pm and reopening for the season on October 1st at 6am.
+The campground closure dates for summer 2015 are May 26th at 12pm and reopening for the season in September.

 Reservations for the group campsites are required and can be made by calling (702) 515-5371 or RRC_Reservations@blm.gov.